2ndQuadrant/pglogical/README.md

 maintains solid backward compatibility but only limited forward compatibility.

 Replicating between different minor versions makes no difference at all.

+### Database encoding differences

+PGLogical does not support replication between databases with different encoding.
+We recommend using `UTF-8` encoding in all replicated databases.

 ### Doesn't replicate DDL